Tides of Transformation: Water, Memory, and the Shaping of Jacksonville

 Registration Required

-Join us for a powerful evening of dialogue inspired by Calida Rawles: Away with the Tides, a compelling exhibition exploring water as both a site of trauma and a source of healing.
-Local artists, historians, and community leaders will reflect on Jacksonville’s history, drawing parallels between various local narratives and Miami’s displaced Overtown community featured in the exhibition.
-One such example we’ll explore is the once-thriving Sugar Hill neighborhood, disrupted by the construction of I-95 in the 1950s and 1960s.
-Together, we’ll examine how water, land, and infrastructure have shaped the social and environmental fabric of our city, and how Black communities are reclaiming their stories to heal, rebuild, and thrive.
+The panel will explore Jacksonville’s layered history, drawing parallels between local narratives and Miami’s displaced Overtown community featured in the exhibition.
+You’ll learn about places like the once-thriving Sugar Hill neighborhood in Jacksonville, disrupted by the construction of I-95 in the 1950s and 1960s, and consider how water, land, and infrastructure continue to shape the social and environmental fabric of our city.
+This conversation invites you to reflect on how Black communities are reclaiming their stories to heal, rebuild, and thrive.

 Tuesday January 13